Copyright © 2014 by SUNY Oneonta

 In her spare time, Victoria enjoys spending time with family, hiking, cycling, and running.
 She recently completed a half iron-man distance triathlon and is now trying cyclocross racing.
 She finds teaching tremendously rewarding and is thrilled to be a part of SUNY Oneonta.

-DR. ALLAN GREEN, Assistant Professor
+DR. ALLAN GREEN, Associate Professor

 Teaching specialization: Biochemistry